Yuubi-san/dimensional/README.md

 of our choosing, (2) publicly inherit their own classes from said library’s classes, or (3) define conversions from the classes of their choosing and enjoy completely redundant explicit casting everywhere.
-In all this “deduction hell”, adding to the mix one particular representation of a dimension doesn’t seem like a major villain.
+In all this “deduction hell”, adding to the mix the dependency on particular dimension representations doesn’t seem like a major villain.
 Still, what do?

 To start with, let us go back to the basics, eliminating the intricate deduction